OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/SteamVRInputGuide.md

 ![Chord Complete](screenshots/guide/chordcomplete.png)

-- That’s is it add more or close and you are done!
+- That’s is it.
+Add more or close and you are done!

 ### Odds and Ends.... and Haptics!

-- Haptics are a special Action. as it essentially tells the program which controller this haptic “action” belongs to.
+- Haptics are a special action.
+It essentially tells the program which controller this haptic "action" belongs to.
-- The add/edit Haptics button will be  next to the add/edit chord button. [in our app haptics only exist in the “haptics” action set, as such you will want to set them.]
+- The add/edit Haptics button will be  next to the add/edit chord button.
+Find our app.
+(Haptics only exist in the "haptics" action set, as such you will want to set them.)
 - **YOU MUST HAVE AN EMPTY BINDING**, otherwise haptics will not be bind-able.
-Anything will do… even “unused”
+Anything will do, even "unused".

 ![Empty Action](screenshots/guide/emptyaction.png)

 - Other than that just place the appropriate haptic action in the appropriate spot!

-### But Wait it’s Broke!
+### But wait it’s broke!

-- We recommend a Separate bind for every action.
+- We recommend a separate bind for every action.
 Multiple actions to one bind can cause un-predictable behavior.

 ![Multiple Actions](screenshots/guide/multipleactions.png)